 How to spend your bank holiday in London

-If you’re looking for something different to do on your four-day weekend, take a look at our recommendations below.
+If you’re looking for something different to do on your long weekend, take a look at our recommendations below.

 Take a pottery class at Hackney City Farm

 Our new neighbours on Hackney Road are experts when it comes to clay.
 On Sunday they’re holding classes with no need to book, just turn up and be ready to get your hands dirty.
 The farm is usually closed on Mondays but they’re opening their doors this bank holiday.
 Make sure you say hello to the goats.

 The weather is set to be amazing this weekend, so a visit to Kew and the iconic Victorian palm house, pictured above, is a must.
 If you take a picnic, there’ll be plenty of space to relax and enjoy the sun.

 Eat and boogie with Field Day at Dinerama

 This bank holiday, make your way to Dinerama on Great Eastern Street for a festival of delicious Mexican magic, spicy jerk chicken and fresh kebabs.
 Not forgetting the backing track of Hot Chip’s Alexis Taylor.
 Wash it all down with the free beer that comes with your £10 ticket.